 Marquette: 1st and 3rd Wednesday from 5:30-7:00pm at Lake Superior Hospice, 914 W. Baraga Avenue, Marquette.
 The facilitator is Michele, Lake Superior Hospice Bereavement Coordinator.
 For more information contact her at (906) 225-7760 or email firstname.lastname@example.org

-Marquette: A Memorial Service honoring and celebrating the lives of our loved ones is held each year.
-This past year it was held at the Presque Isle Pavilion.
+Marquette: A Memorial Service honoring and celebrating the lives of our loved ones is twice each year.
+The summer service is held at the Carp River Gardens, and the winter service is held in the Chapel at the D.J.
+Jacobetti Veteran’s Facility.
 The memorial service is an opportunity to honor and celebrate the lives of those we have lost.
 It is a time to share stories, celebrate with music, pray and remember our loved ones.
 Please contact Lake Superior Hospice for date and time details at (906) 225-7760 or email email@example.com

 Myths and Facts about Grief

 MYTH: The pain will go away faster if you ignore it.

 Fact: Trying to ignore your pain or keep it from surfacing will only make it worse in the long run.
 For real healing it is necessary to face your grief and actively deal with it.

 MYTH: It’s important to be “be strong” in the face of loss.

 Fact: Feeling sad, frightened, or lonely is a normal reaction to loss.
 Crying doesn’t mean you are weak.
 You don’t need to “protect” your family or friends by putting on a brave front.
 Showing your true feelings can help them and you.